YomnaElmousalami/legalduel-1b-ai-studio_btt/README.md

 <img src="images/Spacy and Chatgpt.png" alt="Alt Text" width="1400">

 # Approach
+## Selected Models
+We selected two candidate models to explore which one produced the best chronologies.
+- gpt-3.5-turbo-0125: We selected this model because it had a low cost in training.
+- gpt-4o-2024-08-06: We selected this model because of its increased accuracy of generating the best responses, despite the cost of training being high.

+## Prompt Engineering
+To generate the best chronology, we decided to use prompt engineering, which is a set of instructions used to generate the best output for our model.

+## Model Trianing
 We decided to train our model with the OpenAI Dashboard.
 We created 10 training examples in training1.jsonl using the OpenAI Chat Completions API endpoint input prompt.
 The purpose of a chat completeions input prompt is to generate an output of a chronology, in text, based on specific parameters.
-Here is an example of a chat completions input prompt we used:
+Here is an example of a chat completions input prompt:

 {"messages":
 <br>